MCCORRY'S MEMOIRS

 Written by Kevin McCorry

 Presented here is a gallery of images intended to function as an ancillary to McCorry's Memoirs Era 2.
 The era of my life in which I was an inhabitant of the village of Douglastown along the Miramichi River in New Brunswick, Canada.
+The era of my life in which my interest in the cartoons of Warner Brothers was cemented.
+The era of my life in which I first saw the television series, Space: 1999.
+The era of my life in which I had first memorable impressions from cartoon television series Spiderman and Rocket Robin Hood, and The Pink Panther Show, and numerous other productions yielded by the human imagination at its most elaborate.

-First cluster of images shows New Brunswick's Highway 11, which goes north from Moncton to Tracadie, and passes through the Miramichi region beginning with Chatham (both Canadian Forces Base (C.F.B.)
+This first cluster of images shows New Brunswick's Highway 11, which goes north from Moncton to Tracadie, and passes through the Miramichi region beginning with Chatham (both Canadian Forces Base (C.F.B.)
 Chatham and Chatham town).
 In the 1970s, Highway 11 skirted one of the perimeters (the eastern one) of C.F.B.
 Chatham, passed the Portage Restaurant, and then met the Chatham town limits and a welcome sign, before yielding one offshoot, that became Chatham's King Street passing through residential, hotel, administrative, and business parts of Chatham.

 My father worked in C.F.B.
 Chatham, and we sometimes shopped there at a CANEX store.
 I also spent some time at a C.F.B.
 Chatham cafeteria and a library.
-And in spring of 1975, I accompanied my father to his workplace for an hour or so before he brought me back to our village of Douglastown and deposited me at the entry to the yard of my school.
+And on weekday mornings in spring of 1975, I accompanied my father to his workplace for an hour or so before he brought me back to our village of Douglastown and deposited me at the entry to the yard of my school.
 And I was making use of a typewriter at my father's workplace to do a book version of cartoon "Hyde and Go Tweet".
 There was also a dump some distance up Highway 11 toward Moncton, and I sometimes accompanied my father there, with us returning home via Highway 11, passing C.F.B.
 Chatham en route.

 Top image in the image cluster has a fencing along the C.F.B.
 Chatham perimeter on Highway 11's left side, and on the highway's right side, beyond a railway crossing of the highway, the Portage Restaurant.
 The Portage's sign is in the distance, as are those of a Texaco gasoline station and restaurant on left side of road and an Esso gasoline station on road's right side (past the Portage).

 Centre image of the image cluster shows the signs to Portage, Texaco, and Esso at closer range, making them more clearly visible.
 Far in the distance, beyond the Texaco, is an Irving gasoline station on road's left side.
 So, a car's driver had three gasoline stations from which to choose, to fill his or her car's petroleum tank.
 I do not recall if my father was partial to any one of those gasoline stations.
 Between the Texaco and the Irving was a road, perpendicular to the highway and going left into C.F.B.
-Chatham, leading promptly to a baseball field visited one Sunday afternoon by my father and I, in summer of, I think, 1975 (I became bored with the baseball game that we were watching and went to a nearby park bench and pretended to be showing an episode of Bugs Bunny/Road Runner).
+Chatham, leading promptly to a baseball field visited one Sunday afternoon by my father and I, in summer of, I think, 1975 (I became bored with the baseball game that we were watching and went to a nearby park bench and pretended to be showing an episode of The Bugs Bunny/Road Runner Hour).
 A short distance from there, along same road, there was a recreation building whose swimming pool had me in mortal danger, on the second Saturday of 1975's February (day of "The Hasty Hare", "Beep Prepared", "Claws For Alarm", "Roman Legion-Hare", "Home, Tweet Home", "Terrier Stricken", and "Sugar and Spies" on The Bugs Bunny/Road Runner Hour on CBC Television and northern New Brunswick's CKCD).

 The Portage was one of the Miramichi region restaurants to receive McCorry family patronage.
 While there, I once used silverware to perform the music of the Pink Panther.
 "Ting-ting, ting-ting, ting-ting, ta, ting-ting..."

 In bottom image in the image cluster, Highway 11, having passed the three aforementioned gasoline stations, approaches the welcome sign to Chatham on right side of road.
 On left side of road is a small string of mobile homes and, not to be pushed out of contention by its three rivals, a Gulf gasoline station.
 So, make that four gasoline stations on the stretch of Highway 11 nearing Chatham.
+Texaco, Irving, Esso, and Gulf.
 The King Street offshoot is somewhat near image centre.
 Highway 11 then veers to the left as it moves toward the Chatham Bridge, which will be visible in next cluster of images.

 Second cluster of images.